 There are indeed some precautions that should be taken before proceeding to register a trademark or logotype:

-● Online trademark search: an online search will let you know, at an early stage, if there are other trademarks similar to the one you have created, so that you can decide whether or not to proceed with the registration of your trademark.
+● Online Trademark Search: an online search will let you know, at an early stage, if there are other trademarks similar to the one you have created, so that you can decide whether or not to proceed with the registration of your trademark.

-Inventa International offers you a full and integrated intellectual property service provided by highly-specialized teams.
+Inventa offers you a full and integrated intellectual property service provided by highly-specialized teams.
 These teams have experience in the registration and management of trademarks, patents, industrial designs, copyright, and domain names.
 We can, therefore, carry out a follow-up on all research processes prior to a trademark application, as well as a permanent monitoring of the market, patent portfolio management, and the internationalization and protection of your industrial property rights.

-Being an international company with a network of contacts on a global scale, Inventa International provides these services to thousands of clients all over the world.
+Being an international company with a network of contacts on a global scale, Inventa provides these services to thousands of clients all over the world.
 We ensure them total protection of their assets and a permanent defense of their interests and rights.
 At all times, we rely on the support of specialized teams and state-of-art technological systems, which ensure you the maximum degree of protection for your business.

-What are Classes?
+What are classes used for?

 The international classes are used for registering trademarks as determined by the Nice Classification.
 They constitute an administrative system that allows goods or services to be grouped into sets (classes) which are more or less similar.